cloudmesh-community/hid-sp18-705/project-report/report.md

 field of a CREATE transaction takes an object with the required key `data`.
 The content of the `asset` field is treated as immutable--it cannot be changed once a CREATE transaction has been committed, or when ownership of an asset is subsequently changed using a TRANSFER transaction.
-The following listing shows how a Work asset might be represented in BigchainDB:
+The following shows how a Work asset might be represented in BigchainDB:

 ```
 {